 Integrations — JupyterLab

-Notebook pods mount this ConfigMap at /opt/bitnami/spark/conf and run the script during postStart, so that each Spark session automatically finds the correct master.
+Notebook pods mount this ConfigMap at /opt/bitnami/spark/conf and run the script during postStart, so each Spark session automatically finds the correct master.

-| Mode | tdpSparkIntegration.enabled | Resolved value for spark.master | Typical use |
+| Mode | tdpSparkIntegration.enabled | Resolved spark.master value | Typical usage |

 |---|---|---|---|

-| Local PySpark | false | local[*] | Runs Spark inside the notebook pod itself (default for development) |
+| Local PySpark | false | local[*] | Runs Spark inside the notebook pod (default for development) |

-| External cluster | true | spark://<release>-spark-master-svc.<namespace>.svc.cluster.local:7077 | Connects to an existing Spark deployment |
+| External cluster | true | spark://<RELEASE_NAME>-spark-master-svc.<NAMESPACE>.svc.cluster.local:7077 | Connects to an existing Spark deployment |

 Components involved